voltpop/vp-website/_pages/about-us.markdown

 ---

-# The people peoples IT people
+## The people peoples IT people

 At VoltPopulous our mission is people.
 From the people who create the solutions to the people that use them, our goal is to ensure that both communities have what they need to be successful.

-"Our job is to make life easier for people who do extraordinary things"
+"We're in the business of making life easy for people who do phenomenal stuff"

-	- warwalrux
+-warwalrux

 ## Meet the Team